Art therapy & counselling services

 And I draw on different theoretical and therapeutic approaches in my work including:

-Psycho-dynamic theory – an understanding of unconscious psychological processes and how past experiences shape our personalities.
+Psycho-dynamic – an understanding of unconscious psychological processes and how past experiences shape our personalities.

 Attachment theory – an understanding of the importance of relationships and bonds between people.